pygongnlp/pygongnlp.github.io/_pages/about.md

 at the top international AI conferences such as SIGIR, ACL, EMNLP.
 Currently, I am dedicated to exploring the next generation of search engine with large language models.

-Please feel free in touch if you are interested in my research work and want to communicate further.

-<span style="color: red; font-weight: bold;">Moreover, I am the CEO of **KnowBox**(https://kbox.aicelv.com/), an AI and search startup.
-We built the world’s first platform combining large-scale AI models with content distribution to solve long-tail and complex questions that traditional search often misses.
+Currently, I am the CEO of **KnowBox**(https://kbox.aicelv.com/), an AI+Search startup.
+We built the world’s first search platform combining large-scale AI models with content distribution to solve long-tail and complex questions that traditional search often misses.
 Through Human-AI Interaction, we create high-quality content faster, and we believe AI will rapidly expand the boundaries of human knowledge.

-Please feel free to contact me anytime if you have any questions about our platform. </span>
+Thanks to my team for their dedication and hard work in pursuing our company’s objectives.
+Please feel free to contact me anytime if you have any questions about our platform.

 # 🔥 News
 - *2025.12*: &nbsp;🎉🎉 Our startup project [KnowBox](https://kbox.aicelv.com/) is now live — designed to unlock infinite creative possibilities in every search through seamless human‑AI interaction.
 Try it out and explore the future of creativity!